The Holy City of Varanasi: Where Life Returns to Ashes

 Each year thousands, if not millions, of Hindu pilgrims make their way to the Holy City of Varanasi for the privilege of bathing in the sacred waters of the Ganges river to purify their souls.
 The iconic ghats (steps) along the Ganges river are some of the most photographed in India.
 The Holy City of Varanasi is where life returns to ashes.

-Having ogled over so many pictures of Varanasi it was one of the cities I was most looking forward to visiting.
-I was fascinated by its history - dating back to the 11th century - making it one of the oldest cities in India (which, in turn, is one of the oldest cultures in the world).
-I was mesmerized by the Ganges - a lifeline used for everything from transportation to bathing to daily chores to cremation.
+I was really looking forward to visiting Varanasi.
+I was fascinated by its history dating back to the 11th century making it one of the oldest cities in India.
+I was mesmerized by the Ganges, a lifeline used for everything from transportation to bathing to daily chores to cremation.

 I couldn't believe I was finally there!
 I expected to be blown away and instantly enchanted by this mystical city but it was a bit of a let down.